KenKundert/why-invest-in-bitcoin/README.rst

 due to the decrease in purchasing power of the dollar due to inflation.

-Now, if the Dow is normalized to the price of gold we can see the true return of the Dow over the last 200 years:
+Now, if the Dow is normalized to the price of gold we can see the true return of the Dow over the last 200 years.

 .. image:: dow_auoz.svg
     :width: 100%